elertan/skinkk-client/README.md

 This is the client application for SkinKK.

+There also exists a repository named **skinkk-ui**, this repository will be its successor.
+You can find the this repository using this link [here](https://github.com/elertan/skinkk-ui)

 ## Development

 To start developing this application, you will need to have `node` installed on your machine.